America’s China Policy Is Not Working

 India’s slow but steady decoupling from Russia does not come as a surprise to close observers of the relationship.
 Despite a long history of friendship and a great deal of cooperation dating back to the Cold War era, the two are no longer natural partners.
 India and Russia are moving away from each other not because they want to but because they cannot help but do so.

 Not only is there little people-to-people contact between India and Russia and minimal trade, but the new generation of India’s strategic community has little interest in Russia.
 The pool of Russia specialists in India is shrinking.
 India’s old elite was more supportive of Russia, but younger Indian leaders and thinkers have less reason to be inclined toward Moscow—a process that began at the end of the Cold War and is even more pronounced today.
 Russia, for more and more Indians, is a friend whose utility is in terminal decline.
-When Indians think of their strategic partnerships, Russia is referred to in the past tense, and the United States in the future.
+When Indians think of their strategic partnerships, Russia is referred to in the past tense and the United States in the future.

 India and Russia are no longer natural partners.

 India’s dependence on Russia will continue to wane over time as it leans on alternate military suppliers such as France, Israel, and the United States.
-Even though U.S. weapons often come with conditions (unlike Russian or even French weapons sales), growing diplomatic trust between India and the United States is likely to lead to ever closer defense ties and burgeoning purchase agreements.
+Even though U.S. weapons often come with conditions (unlike Russian or even French weapons sales), growing diplomatic trust between India and the United States is likely to lead to ever-closer defense ties and burgeoning purchase agreements.

-One crucial area where Russia was useful to India was at the UN Security Council, where it often assisted India in opposing the adoption of sanctions or other resolutions.
+One crucial area in which Russia was useful to India was the UN Security Council, where it often assisted India in opposing the adoption of sanctions or other resolutions.
 But many analysts and former policymakers in New Delhi today think that France or even the United States could help India pursue its interests at the Security Council.
 Furthermore, India could grow concerned that China may influence a weakened Russia’s votes on the Security Council.
 China and Russia are closer than ever, and it is only a matter of time before China begins exerting some influence on the independence of a war-fatigued Russia’s foreign policy.
-If skirmishes between Indian and Chinese forces recur in the Himalayan borderlands, for instance, China could put pressure on Russia to stop providing diplomatic backing or arms and ammunition to India.
+If skirmishes between Indian and Chinese forces reoccur in the Himalayan borderlands, for instance, China could put pressure on Russia to stop providing diplomatic backing or arms and ammunition to India.

 Russia’s invasion of Ukraine has quickened the evolution of a more definitive realignment, with Russia and China drawing closer and India drifting to the West.
-Even if Moscow and New Delhi make a serious effort to sustain their relationship, structural constraints such as growing Sino-Russian ties, closer India-US relations, and the increasing geopolitical incompatibility between the two sides are bound to drive a wedge between them.
+Even if Moscow and New Delhi make a serious effort to sustain their relationship, structural constraints such as growing Sino-Russian ties, closer U.S.-Indian relations, and the increasing geopolitical incompatibility between the two sides are bound to drive a wedge between them.

 Still, the Moscow–New Delhi relationship has enough ballast not to sink in the immediate future.
 Nor will India make a decisive break with Russia anytime soon.
 The relationship will continue to persist, or flicker on, in an imperfect state and with diminishing returns for a considerable period of time.
 As it does, Western commentators must take care to understand India’s subtle movements as more than equivocations.
 India may not be toeing the line but preparing to jump across it.